Dan-Matthews-23/Heart-Helpers/README.md

 - To find information on the next national event, and to sign up to it with ease
 - To be presented with clear, factual information
-- To be able to connect with my local branch or a central team if they have any questions
+- To be able to connect with a local branch or a central team

 #### Returning Visitor Goals

 - To sign up to the next event
 - To find out how sucessful the previous events have been
-- To read volunteer testimonies, or submit one myself
+- To read volunteer testimonies, or submit one

 #### Frequent Visitor Goals

 - To find out how sucessful the previous events have been
-- To read volunteer testimonies, or submit one themselves
+- To read volunteer testimonies, or submit one

 - - -